-Section 251 (formerly Section 60) allows the NHS Cancer Screening Programme to access patient identifiable information without patients’ consent.
-Under Section 251 (formerly Section 60), exemption was conditional and subject to the programme’s implementation and sign-up to the following national policies.These policies are currently being updated by the National Screening Office.
-All relevant cancer screening personnel are still required to sign up to the following policies on an annual basis until the updated policies are published:
+Section 251 allows the NHS Cancer Screening Programme to access patient identifiable information without patients’ consent.
+Under Section 251, exemption was conditional and subject to the programme’s implementation and sign-up to NHS Cancer Screening Programme - Confidentiality & Disclosure Policy (November 2011).
+This policy is currently under review by the National Screening Office for Cancer Screening Programmes.
+All relevant cancer screening personnel however are still required to sign up to this policy on an annual basis until the updated policy has been published:

 It is the responsibility of all staff involved in the cancer screening programmes to comply with this national policy.
 To ensure compliance has been met, annual confirmation will be requested by the London QARC.
 Additional checks will be undertaken at bowel, breast and cervical programme QA visits.

 In the interests of good practice, the Hospital Based Programme Co-ordinators from the Cervical Cancer Screening Programme and Directors of Screening from the Breast and Bowel Cancer Screening Programmes should also ensure that all staff receive, as a minimum, a three yearly update on the specific issues surrounding the confidentiallity and disclosure of patients data for screening.
 (This is in addition to the information governance training tool assessment that must be completed annually by NHS staff).